ssendhil/Getting_and_Cleaning_Data/README.md

 This repository contains the following files:

+- `CodeBook.md` This is the code book, which describes the contents of the data set

 - `README.md` This file provides an overview of the data set and how it was created

-- `tidy_data.txt` This file contains the final tidy data set
+- `tidy_data.txt` This file contains the first tidy data set created

-- `CodeBook.md` This is the code book, which describes the contents of the data set
+- `final_data.txt` This file contains the final data set with the avg of each variable for each activity and each subject

 - `run_analysis.R` This is the R script that was used to create the data set